 Increased knowledge of local resources and support, allowing you to provide a better referral service

-DV-alert Member Portal (available to participants who successfully complete a DV-alert workshop or E-learning course), which provides additional resources on domestic and family violence
+DV-alert Member Portal (available in early 2019) eligible to participants who successfully complete a DV-alert workshop or e-Learning course), which provides additional resources on domestic and family violence

 Understanding of how domestic and family violence affects people around you